What do we do?

 Alyssa Matesic works in editorial at Penguin Random House.
 You can find her on Twitter @alyssashae_.
 Though she is now partial to pigeons, she once started a Duck Club that took her fourth grade class by storm.

-Ashley Lopez handles rights for Waxman Literary Agency and Diversion Books, and she is an MFA candidate at Sarah Lawrence College.
-You can find her on relevant social media @a_la_ash.
+Ashley Lopez is an agent at Waxman Literary Agency and the rights manager for Diversion Books.
+She received her MFA in Creative Writing from Sarah Lawrence College, and you can find her on relevant social media @a_la_ash.
 She has little practical experience with pigeons or birds of any persuasion but considers Anne Lamott’s Bird by Bird to be life-changing.